 look at excursions offered through Shore Excursions, and get suggestions for what to pack or bring with you on the cruise!

 can be reduced.
-There is also a tickler in my system that auto-checks and will notify me if it looks like the new deal is
+There is also a tickler in his system that auto-checks and will notify him if it looks like the new deal is

 a better one.
 There is no fee or penalty for rebooking the room at the reduced rate.

 It’s a ship, not a boat.
 If you call it a boat on board, you will probably be corrected with good humor.
 If you are curious

 about the ship, there is a tour video from May of 2018 on youtube here: https://youtu.be/ZK8jYuIj1J4

 You are allowed to depart with two 750ml bottles of wine per stateroom; NOT per adult!.
 (Eric noticed that there didn't